 Starting my environmental project in Australia

 My artistic work has always been based on strong feelings.
-I am interested in ordinary, everyday things, which usually don’t get any attention.
-Also the status of women and children is important to me.
+I am interested in ordinary, everyday things that usually don’t get much attention.
+Also, the status of women and children is essential to me.
 Environmental issues have always been important to me as well.
-My artistic work’s one aim is to promote awareness of climate change and these days I use only recycled materials in my work.
+One aim of my artistic work is to promote awareness of climate change, and I now use only recycled materials in my work.

 It has been one year since my mother passed away.
-Last year around Christmas we were emptying our mother’s home with my sister.
+Last year, around Christmas, my sister and I were emptying our mother’s home.
 We found three boxes of postcards and letters which my mother received from her sisters and friends.
 I could not throw them away.
-I started to stitch them with ‘blanket stitches’ as they call them in Australia.
-Blanket stitches are my favourite kind of stitches and I have used them already as a child.
-I used them when I was stitching postcards in the girl’s evening club which was organised by the Salvation Army.
+I started stitching them with ‘blanket stitches,’ as they’re called in Australia.
+Blanket stitches are my favourite kind of stitches, and I have used them since I was a child.
+I used them when I was stitching postcards in the girls’ evening club, which was organised by the Salvation Army.
 I was under 10 years old.
 Then we made boxes of them.
-From my mother’s postcards I made a coat.
+From my mother’s postcards, I made a coat.
 The work is called ‘Safe’.

-In Fowlers Bay Australia I started a new project based on my work with my mother’s postcards.
-I wandered around in the environment and collected the rubbish I found there.
+In Fowlers Bay, Australia, I started a new project based on my work with my mother’s postcards.
+I wandered around the environment and collected the rubbish I found.
 It was not much.
-In Australia the environment is very clean.
-I picked up the rubbish, washed and stitched them using the blanket stitches.
-While I was stitching the rubbish I had collected I was happy to talk to other women, share stories about our lives and tell them more about my project.
+In Australia, the environment is immaculate.
+I picked up the rubbish, washed it, and stitched it using blanket stitches.
+While I was stitching the rubbish I had collected, I was happy to talk to other women, share stories about our lives and tell them more about my project.

 I continued my new project at the Tjutjuna Aboriginal Arts and Culture Centre in Ceduna.
 I was collecting rubbish around there and stitched the found pieces for a day.
-We spent also few days working with Fibrespace artists and makers at Platform Gallery in Port Augusta.
-There women started to bring me some of their own rubbish, such as chocolate and candy wrappers, for my work.
+We also spent a few days working with Fibrespace artists and makers at Platform Gallery in Port Augusta.
+There, women started to bring me some of their own rubbish, such as chocolate and candy wrappers, for my work.

-After the amazing trip to Australia I have been thinking about the most touching things back there.
-I really enjoyed meeting different women on the other edge of the world and finding out how similar we women are.
+After the fantastic trip to Australia, I’ve been thinking about the most touching things I experienced there.
+I really enjoyed meeting women from all over the world and discovering how similar we are.
 I enjoyed sharing our life experiences.
 The most touching stories were the stories about Maralinga.
-The stories of atomic weapons which were tested by the British at the Aboriginal Reserve.
-The British Nuclear tests at Maralinga occurred between 1956 and 1963 at the Maralinga site about 800 kilometres north-west of Adelaide.
+The stories of atomic weapons, which were tested by the British at the Aboriginal Reserve.
+The British Nuclear tests at Maralinga took place between 1956 and 1963 at the Maralinga site, approximately 800 kilometres north-west of Adelaide.
 The aboriginal people still suffer from the effects of the bombs.

-I also visited a touching exhibition in Tandanya National Aboriginal Cultural Institute in Adelaide.
-The exhibition was called Life Lifted into the Sky and it was about the Maralinga issues.
-After these experiences my own artistic work is in process.
-I am going to do an art piece of the stitched rubbish of Australia based on the Maralinga stories.
-This new piece is going to be exhibited in Arktikum in Rovaniemi in December this year.
+I also visited a touching exhibition at Tandanya National Aboriginal Cultural Institute in Adelaide.
+The exhibition was called Life Lifted into the Sky, and it was about the Maralinga issues.
+After these experiences, my own artistic work is in process.
+I am going to create an art piece using the stitched rubbish of Australia, based on the Maralinga stories.
+This new piece will be exhibited at Arktikum in Rovaniemi in December this year.

 rubbish-from-australia